isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

     Unmount DMG - hdiutil detach <mount_point_path>
     ```

-1. When you open the application, the new Adobe Dynamic Media Classic Sign in page is displayed:
+1. When you open the application, the new Adobe Dynamic Media Classic Sign-in page is displayed:

     ![Dynamic Media Classic sign in](/help/assets/dmclassic-login1.png)